Skip to content

 Because of this, many solar installers will advise you to select just a few necessary items to which you want to provide power.
 These could be things like emergency lighting, medical equipment, refrigerators, or personal electronics/chargers.
 Installing enough batteries to keep your home or business running like usual over a couple of days will likely cost more than most people are willing to spend.
 Here's a guide to help you select the number of batteries you'll need

-If backup power is important to you, but you aren’t looking to spend the money for a battery system, backup generators are often a less-expensive option.
+If backup power is important to you, but you aren’t looking to spend money on a battery system, backup generators are often a less expensive option.
 For just a few hundred or thousand dollars at your local hardware store, you’ll be able to keep your home or business running.
 However, these generators often run on fossil fuels.
 Not only are fossil fuels non-renewable, but they can be hard to come by during emergencies or natural disasters.

 If you’re looking for a way to keep backup power costs low but like the idea of having solar batteries, consider supplementing a solar battery system with a traditional gas-powered generator